UK Growing Seasons: Your Complete Vegetable Planting Guide

 - Scotland & Northern Ireland: Early-to-mid June, later at altitude

 If you are unsure, err on the side of caution.
 Starting seeds indoors on a sunny windowsill or in a greenhouse gives you a head start without the frost risk.
 Watch the BBC Weather or Met Office 5-day forecast for late-frost warnings before transplanting.
+For postcode-specific timing, our frost date calculator reads the nearest Met Office station to your postcode and returns 90% confidence intervals — far better than the regional averages above.

 Soil Temperature and Germination